 Do I want a folding phone?
 Yes.
 Now that I’ve seen the Huawei Mate X I’ve been a little won over.
 The prices have got to come down though.
 To be frank, right now prices are silly.
 I could just buy a phone and a tablet.
 I don’t need them to be rolled into one.

 However, if someone is thinking about shelling out this kind of money for a foldable phone, the price is unlikely to be an issue.
-So Huawei’s Mate X
+So Huawei’s Mate X being quite a bit more expensive won’t really be a factor, considering how much better they’ve designed the foldable phone itself

 Will the general public want a folding phone?
 No, at least not until the price is more realistic.
 Right now, most people just aren’t interested in foldable phones.